funwithbits/www.funwithbits.net/source/_posts/2017-07-30-dissecting-the-rom-bios-shipped-with-qemu-for-fun.markdown

 |                  |
 +------------------+  <- 0x00000000
 ```

+It gets more complex for 32-bit physical address space.
+It's also amazing how
+the hardware engineers left holes in the physical address space of the machine
+for backward compatibility.

 When computer is turned on, BIOS is mapped at that 64k region reserved to it
 and control is transferred over to it.
 I want to better understand how QEMU